repoze/repoze.who/README.txt

 Writing a Metadata Provider Plugin

-  A metadata provider plugin (aka an IMetadataProvider plugin) must do only one thing (on "ingress"): accept a user id and return a dictionary representing metadata about that user id (or None if no metadata exists).
-An IMetadataProvider plugin will be called for the final "best" identity found during the authentication phase, or not at all if no "best" identity could be authenticated.
+  A metadata provider plugin (aka an IMetadataProvider plugin) must do only one thing (on "ingress"): "scribble" on the identity dictionary provided to it when it is called.
+An IMetadataProvider plugin will be called with the final "best" identity found during the authentication phase, or not at all if no "best" identity could be authenticated.
 Thus, each IMetadataProvider plugin will be called exactly zero or one times during a request.

   Here's a simple metadata provider plugin that provides "property" information from a dictionary::